abefetterman/urdx/README.md

 ### Mixed XML.

-Most valid XML is valid JSX.
+Valid XML is valid JSX.
 So you can write:

 ```jsx
 <Cylinder name="base" length={0.1} radius={0.1} />